 - Loyalty Points: Bask Bank shared with AwardWallet that AAdvantage® mileage earnings will not count as Loyalty Points in the new AAdvantage® elite status program.

 The new Bask Interest Savings Account is now available to both existing Bask Mileage Savings Account holders and those that haven't previously held an account with Bask Bank.
-The new, traditional savings account offers competitive cash savings rates—currently 0.80% APY, 13 times the national average*.
+The new, traditional savings account offers competitive cash savings rates.

 We are still bigger fans of earning miles instead of cash interest.
 However, this new option gives travelers more options and an easy way to pivot between earning miles and cash on their savings.